 Radiation therapy: Treatment with x-rays, gamma rays, or electrons to damage or kill malignant cells.
 The radiation may come from outside the body (external radiation) or from radioactive materials placed directly in the tumor (implant radiation).

 Radiologist: A doctor who specializes in creating and interpreting images of areas inside the body.
 The images are produced with x-rays, sound waves, magnetic fields, or other types of energy.

 Recurrence: The reappearance of a disease after a period of remission.

-Red blood cells (erythrocytes): Cells in the blood that contain hemoglobin and deliver oxygen to and take carbon dioxide from all parts of the body .
+Red blood cells (erythrocytes): Cells in the blood that contain hemoglobin and deliver oxygen to and take carbon dioxide from all parts of the body.
 Red cell production is stimulated by a hormone (erythropoietin) produced by the kidneys.
-Myeloma patients with damaged kidneys don't produce enough erythropoietin and can become anemic.
+Myeloma patients with damaged kidneys don’t produce enough erythropoietin and can become anemic.
 Injections with synthetic erythropoietin can be helpful.
 Blood transfusion is another alternative, especially in an emergency.
-Synthetic erythropoietin is being used prophylactically before chemotherapy and as supportive therapy after chemotherapy to avoid anemia.
+Synthetic erythropoietin is a supportive therapy used during anti-myeloma treatment to avoid anemia.

 Refractory: Disease that is unresponsive to standard treatments.

 Relapse: The reappearance of signs and symptoms of a disease after a period of improvement.